arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 For example, an organization may permit every engineer to buy up to 4 weeks of schedule improvement at a cost no higher than $500 per week.
 Controlling by time and value reduces any significant risk.

+#### E13.
+The First Decision Rule Principle: Use decision rules to decentralize economic control.

+You must provide high-quality decision support information to the level of the organization responsible for the small decisions making.
+You should decentralize authority to this level.

+The most important tool for influencing the many small decisions is **economic decision rules**, which accomplish four things:

+1. They align all economic choices of the entire project.
+1. They ensure that these choices are optimum at the system level.
+1. They enable you to push control to low levels with limited risks.
+1. They streamline the process of making decisions.

+For example, for a Boeing project, the engineers were authorized to increase the unit cost by up $300, by making changes to save a pound of weight.
+As result, they had the whole team making system-level optimum trade-offs without the need to ask for permission from their superiors.

+The superiors control the decision without participating in it.
+Control without participating is control without decision-making delays.

+#### E14.
+The First Market Principle.
+Ensure decision makers feel both cost and benefit.

+Decision-makers should feel botch the cost and benefit of their decisions.
+Today, some product developers enjoy benefits while being insulated from costs.
+The resources will tend to be more utilized than they would, leading to decision delays.

+Price should be used to control demand, that is how the economic market works.
+When prices rise, demand falls.
+Market work because decision-makers experience both the benefit and the cost of their decisions.
+Pricing enables such decentralized control.

+#### E15.
+The Principle of Optimum Decision Timing: Every decision has its optimum economic timing.

+If the cost, payoff, and risk of your decisions are time-dependent, then each decision will have an optimum economic timing.
+The timing of economic choices should be based on their economics, not broad philosophical concepts like "front-loading" or "responsible deferral."

+You should make each decision at the point where further delay no longer increases de expected economic outcome.
+Waiting some time has the advantage of the fact that market and technical uncertainty decrease with time.

 ### Controlling Flow Under Uncertainty

 #### F8: The Cadence Batch Size Enabling Principle: Use a regular cadence to enable small batch sizes.